OlivierLD/JOB/README.md

 This generates a `JavaHard-0.1.jar` in the `build/libs` directory.

 ## To run it
 This is a work in progress...
-See the sample scripts `sample.0*`, see ho the `java.libray.path` variable is set.
+See the sample scripts `sample.0*`, see ho the `java.library.path` variable is set.
 This is the one used to refer to the location of `libjavahard-io.so`.

+## TODO
+A lot!

 ---